Menu

 Modelling is a key element in the teaching of the writing process, with teachers using 'think out loud' to guide children through how to craft a piece of writing.
 By modelling, the expert writer lets less experienced writers in on the big secret … What is going on in the head of a more experienced writer?
 By modelling, we demonstrate options for planning, strategic problem solving, self-monitoring, reviewing, revising and proofreading.
 We also show how techniques can be used or applied; we work through challenges and teach good grammar.
 And we do it all within the context of authentic writing!

-Here are some examples of the texts children will experience throughout the school during Autumn Term.
+Here are some examples of the texts children will experience throughout the school.

 Year 6